bechosen-spec/Job-Recommender-System/README.md

 ### Contributing

 We welcome contributions to enhance the Job Recommender System.
-If you have any feature suggestions, bug reports, or would like to submit improvements, please follow our guidelines for contributions [link to contribution guidelines or issues page].
+If you have any feature suggestions, bug reports, or would like to submit improvements, please follow our guidelines for contributions [here](https://github.com/bechosen-spec/Job-Recommender-System/issues).

 ### Credits